udsdepend/fm21-momba-tutorial/_sources/index.md

 Along the way, you will also learn how to set up a Python Project in a way enabling collaboration and easy packaging of reproducible artifacts.
 Over the past decade, Python has gained popularity especially in academia where the requirements for reproducibility are high.

-We plan to run the tutorial as an interactive online event interleaving talks with hands-on sessions.
+We run the tutorial as an interactive online event interleaving talks with hands-on sessions.

 ```{hint}
 This page contains a written version of the tutorial for reference.